viking-saver/windows-itpro-docs/windows/deployment/do/mcc-ent-deploy-to-windows.md

 1. Open a PowerShell window *as administrator* on the host machine, then change directory to the extracted provisioning package.
 1. Set the Execution Policy to "Unrestricted" to allow the provisioning scripts to run.
 1. Create a `$User` environment variable containing the username of the account you intend to designate as the MCC runtime account.
 For gMSAs, the value should be formatted as `"Domain\Username$"`.
 For Local User accounts, `$User` should be formatted as `"LocalMachineName\Username"`.
-    - If you're using a Local User account as the MCCE runtime account, you'll also need to create a [PSCredential Object](/dotnet/api/system.management.automation.pscredential) named `$myLocalAccountCredential`.
+    - If you're using a Local User account as the MCC runtime account, you'll also need to create a [PSCredential Object](/dotnet/api/system.management.automation.pscredential) named `$myLocalAccountCredential`.
 1. Run the provisioning command on the host machine.

 # [Azure CLI](#tab/cli)